mui/material-ui/docs/pages/blog/mui-core-v5.md

 This tradeoff works **really well** when having a small, constrained engineering team or a large team building internal (/secondary) tools.
 But what about the medium/large size engineering team that works on ambitious projects?
 Shouldn't they have a better option than building the components from scratch to not include Material Design and maximize freedom?

-This is this problem that our team started working on.
+We started working on this exact problem.
 We are isolating the logic of the Material Design components into hooks and unstyled components.
 While the effort is still in alpha, you can already find the first building blocks in the `@mui/base` package.